COURSE DESCRIPTION

 • One, 75-minute live class each week

-• Office hour for additional help (optional)
+• Weekly office hours for additional help

 Class Size:

-• 18 student maximum, 8 minimum
+• 18 student maximum, 4 minimum

 Cost: